 To have a more qualitative understanding of the parameter space that allows us to distinguish the exotic compact objects, we can write \autoref{final_detection} as follows,

-where, we choose the reference parameters as $(q_\textrm{ref}, C_Q^\textrm{ref},\chi_\textrm{ref})$ as $(10^{-4},50,2)$, and $\Phi^{(2)}_\textrm{Q,ref}$ is evaluated at $\ha=0.99$.
-The reference parameters are chosen to represent the values of these parameters for a typical EMRI system with an exotic compact object as its secondary.
-Choosing the value of parameters $(q,C_Q,\chi)$ at the reference point, we can easily check that it is possible to distinguish exotic compact objects like boson stars even for $\ha\sim 0.6$ (see \autoref{table2}).
-However, for a smaller mass ratio, $q\sim 10^{-5}$, we can only distinguish black holes from very fast spinning exotic compact objects for larger values of $\ha$.
+The reference parameters $(q_\textrm{ref},~C_Q^\textrm{ref},~\chi_\textrm{ref},~\ha_\textrm{ref})^{\textrm{ECO}}=(10^{-4},50,2,0.99)$ are chosen to represent the values of these parameters for a typical EMRI system with an exotic compact object as its secondary.
+Choosing the value of parameters $(q,C_Q,\chi,\ha)$ at the reference point, we can easily check that it is possible to distinguish exotic compact objects like boson stars even for $\ha\sim 0.6$ (see \autoref{table2}).
+However, for a smaller mass ratio, $q\sim 10^{-5}$, we can only distinguish black holes from very fast-spinning exotic compact objects for larger values of $\ha$.
 It is improbable to distinguish between a black hole and a neutron star through EMRI observations.
 To see this, we write \autoref{final_detection} as follows,